nephio-experimental/one-summit-22-workshop/nephio-ansible-install/NIND.md

 localhost                  : ok=22   changed=18   unreachable=0    failed=0    skipped=9    rescued=0    ignored=0
 ```

-You can build and run nind on any laptop or workstaton that packs-a-punch to let nephio fly.
+You can build and run nind on any laptop or workstaton that packs-the-punch to let nephio fly.
-Refer to the VM specs outlined in the nephio-ansible-install [README.md](/nephio-ansible-install/README.md#installation) of this repo.
+Refer to the VM specs outlined in the nephio-ansible-install [README.md](/nephio-ansible-install/README.md#installation) of this repository.

 In case you do not have a suitable laptop or workstation available you can also build and run the nind container on Google's [Cloud Workstations](https://cloud.google.com/workstations/docs/overview).
 The [online documentation](https://cloud.google.com/workstations/docs/customize-container-images#building_a_custom_container_image) outlines the instructions to do so.